Volmol16/vue-shop/README.md

 # .

-If you are interested in visiting this creation, which I spent 2 days on, welcome) [Site](https://vue-shop12.netlify.app)
+I think this will become one of my pet projects in which I will try to use Vue to the fullest [Site](https://vue-shop12.netlify.app)

 ![](https://github.com/Volmol16/vue-shop/blob/main/img/photo_2024-07-14_17-27-15.jpg)